jconkli07/CircuitPython/README.md

 sonar = adafruit_hcsr04.HCSR04(trigger_pin=board.D2, echo_pin=board.D3)
 dot = neopixel.NeoPixel(board.NEOPIXEL, 1)
 dot.brightness = 0.1

 while True:
     try:
-        dist = sonar.distance   #dist will be the distance of the object from the sensor print((dist))
+        dist = sonar.distance   #Gets the distance and assigns it to the dist variable print((dist))
-        r = max(min(17*(20-dist),255),0)    #Makes the red value change from 255-0 as the distance goes from 5-20

                                         #Max and min take the maximum/minimum of the 2 numbers given,
                                         #they make sure that the output value won't be >255 or <0
-        g = max(min(17*(dist-20),255),0)    #Makes the green value change from 0-255 as the distance goes from 20-35 b = max(min(-abs(17*(20-dist))+255,255),0)  #Makes the blue value change go from 0-255 as the distance goes from 0-20
+        r = max(min(17*(20-dist),255),0)    #Makes the red value change from 255-0 as the distance goes from 5-20 g = max(min(17*(dist-20),255),0)    #Makes the green value change from 0-255 as the distance goes from 20-35 b = max(min(-abs(17*(20-dist))+255,255),0)  #Makes the blue value change go from 0-255 as the distance goes from 0-20
                                                     #and then makes it go back from 255-0 as the distance goes from 20-35